avenix/Interactex/README.md

 ![alt tag](Documentation/images/Interactex/overview.png)

 Interactex Designer is used to create the application and circuit design visually.
 Interactex Client executes applications and communicates with the smart textile.
 Interactex Client runs on a smartphone.
 Interactex Firmware runs on a microcontroller attached to the smart textile and executes commands received from Interactex Client.
 TextIT is used to create and export functionality components that can be imported into Interactex Designer.
+To get a first insight into Interactex, watch this [demo video:](https://www.youtube.com/watch?v=y5ShpipZxvc&feature=youtu.be)

 ## Interactex Designer